conan-io/docs/ci_tutorial/tutorial.rst

 - ``develop``: This repository is the main one that developers have configured in their machines to be able to ``conan install`` dependencies and work.
-As such it is expected to be quite stable, similar to a shared "develop" branch in git, and the repository should contain pre-compiled binaries for the organization pre-defined platforms, so developers and CI don't need to do ``--build=missing`` and build again and again from source.
+As such it is expected to be quite stable, similar to a shared "develop" branch in git, and the repository should contain pre-compiled binaries for the organization's pre-defined platforms, so developers and CI don't need to do ``--build=missing`` and build again and again from source.
 - ``packages``: This repository will be used to temporarily upload the packages built by the "packages pipeline", to not upload them directly to the ``develop`` repo and avoid disruption until these packages are fully validated.